-Ρ Possible risk factors that can facilitate the risk (typical) Possible measures (general) to address risk factors and mitigate, suppress or eliminate risks P ♦ ♦ the risk (typical) external and systemic risk factors: bad or inconsistent legislation regulating cer- tain sector, working field of the public sector institution, specific project etc., absence of basic legal framework needed to fight corruption and strengthen integrity (in- cluding free access to public information laws, political campaign financing laws, codes of conduct, transparency laws etc.), absence of administrative or labour penalties, unclear wording in relevant legislation (en- abling excuses for bad work, doubtful interpre- tation of laws etc.), unclear competences of authorities (enabling excuses for bad work), inefficient or incompetent oversight institu- tions, internal (organisational) risk factors: poor strategic and operational guidelines (pol- icy) or inadequate policies, procedures or sys- tems, chronic failure to follow existing policies, pro- cedures or systems, unclear mandate of institution, project, etc. bad or inconsistent internal acts and regulation, including absence of rules and procedures that promote ethical behaviour and transparency in organisation and its procedures and processes, inadequate or weak work review, oversight and audit mechanisms, absence of warning and alert systems in case risk factors and mitigate, suppress or eliminate risks Dependent on the risk level in concrete case, the following measures might be used: systemic level: adopting or improving anti-corruption and integrity legislation (including free access to public information laws, political campaign financing laws, codes of conduct, transparency laws, etc.) and ensuring its efficient implementation, including efficient, proportionate and dissuasive penalties for disciplinary offences or other breaches, measures / rules for strengthening responsibilities of superiors or other top level public officials, measures for strengthening role and efficiency of law enforcement and prosecution, awareness raising programmes for public or different stakeholders, corruption proofing of laws, etc, organisational (institutional, project etc.) level including working processes and individual factors: adoption or improvement of internal policies, rules and regulations with strong integrity connotation, introduction of transparency into all internal processes - proper records should be kept for all decisions, and also reasons for all important decisions should be documented, including name(s) of person(s) responsible for the decision, inadequate or weak work review, oversight and audit mechanisms, absence of warning and alert systems in case of irregularities, all decisions, and also reasons for all important decisions should be documented, including name(s) of person(s) responsible for the decision, establishment of complete electronic audit trail regarding electronic documents (on their creation, access, copy, print, altering and/or deletion) and regular supervision of this trail, clear rules on organisational structure and re- ٢ level non-compliance with all kinds of rules), poor organisational culture (unclear messages about what is acceptable, examples set by management, inappropriate attitude to col- leagues or subordinates, lack of reinforcement of ethical behaviour, bad office habits and oth- er uncultured workplace practices), porting lines (especially on who public officials report to, and are supervised by), establishment of efficient oversight, supervision or review mechanisms (regular and random) in all levels or processes, individual risk factors:
+- bad or inconsistent legislation regulating certain sector, working field of the public sector institution, specific project etc., - absence of basic legal framework needed to fight corruption and strengthen integrity (including free access to public information laws, political campaign financing laws, codes of conduct, transparency laws etc.), - absence of administrative or labour penalties, - unclear wording in relevant legislation (enabling excuses for bad work, doubtful interpretation of laws etc.), - unclear competences of authorities (enabling excuses for bad work), - inefficient or incompetent oversight institutions,

+- poor strategic and operational guidelines (policy) or inadequate policies, procedures or systems. - chronic failure to follow existing policies, procedures or systems, - unclear mandate of institution, project, etc. - bad or inconsistent internal acts and regulation, including absence of rules and procedures that promote ethical behaviour and transparency in organisation and its procedures and processes, - inadequate or weak work review, oversight and audit mechanisms, - absence of warning and alert systems in case of irregularities, - failures of management at all levels (supervisors, middle managers or senior management either don't sufficiently understand the work to recognise that work is not done properly or they facilitate such activity by tolerating low level non-compliance with all kinds of rules), - poor organisational culture (unclear messages about what is acceptable, examples set by management, inappropriate attitude to colleagues or subordinates, lack of reinforcement of ethical behaviour, bad office habits and other uncultured workplace practices),

+Possible measures (general) to address risk factors and mitigate, suppress or eliminate risks

+Dependent on the risk level in concrete case, the following measures might be used:

+- adopting or improving anti-corruption and integrity legislation (including free access to public information laws, political campaign financing laws, codes of conduct, transparency laws, etc.) and ensuring its efficient implementation, including efficient, proportionate and dissuasive penalties for disciplinary offences or other breaches, - measures / rules for strengthening responsibilities of superiors or other top level public officials. - measures for strengthening role and efficiency of law enforcement and prosecution, - awareness raising programmes for public or different stakeholders, - corruption proofing of laws, - etc.

+organisational (institutional, project etc.) level including working processes and individual factors:

+- adoption or improvement of internal policies, rules and regulations with strong integrity connotation, - introduction of transparency into all internal processes - proper records should be kept for all decisions, and also reasons for all important decisions should be documented, including name(s) of person(s) responsible for the decision, - establishment of complete electronic audit trail regarding electronic documents (on their creation, access, copy, print, altering and/or deletion) and regular supervision of this trail, - clear rules on organisational structure and reporting lines (especially on who public officials report to, and are supervised by), - establishment of efficient oversight, supervision or review mechanisms (regular and random) in all levels or processes,

-- inadequate knowledge, skills or experience of public officials or related superiors or managers, - inadequate human, finance, time etc. institutional resources, working process risk factors:
+- inadequate knowledge, skills or experience of public officials or related superiors or managers, - inadequate human, finance, time etc. institutional resources,

-- lack of knowledge (ignorance),
+- ♦ lack of knowledge (ignorance),

-- \diamond lack of integrity (immorality),
+- lack of integrity (immorality),

 - ♦ lack of practical skills (inexperience),

 - pressures in the work environment,

 - inadequate supervision or work review of concrete public official,

-- ♦ inappropriate relationships with clients,
+- inappropriate relationships with clients,

 - feelings of dissatisfaction or perceptions of unfairness at work,

-- non-transparent or unrecorded decision making, - ♦ poor organisation of working processes, - unconnected working processes and procedural gaps, causing in between no sense for responsibility or ignorance of competences), - lack of vertical or horizontal controls in working processes. - 🔶 etc.
+- non-transparent or unrecorded decision making, - poor organisation of working processes, - unconnected working processes and procedural gaps, causing in between no sense for responsibility or ignorance of competences), - lack of vertical or horizontal controls in working processes. - etc.